DallasFormulaRacing/software-wiki/docs/onboarding/onboarding-project.md

 There are 5 main tasks that you will need to complete for this project, which are as follows:

 - [ ] 1.
 Load the CSV file into a `pandas` DataFrame.
 - [ ] 2.
-Clean the data by removing all columns that contain `null` data, or sensors that consistently read the same value across all rows.
+Clean the data by removing all columns named 'Analog Input' that contain the same value for every row.
 - [ ] 3.
 Create a line graph(s) using `plotly` that shows the change in `RPM` over time and change in `TPS` over time.
 This can either be done in separate graphs or in the same graph if you prefer.
 - [ ] 4.
 Add appropriate titles and labels to your graphs for clarity.
 - [ ] 5.
 Submit a pull request with your completed code to the original repository.